What Is Local Acquiring? How It Cuts International Payment Costs

 What markets support local acquiring?

-Most major payment markets support local acquiring, including the UK, all EEA countries, the US, Canada, Australia, Singapore, Hong Kong, Japan, and Brazil.
-Coverage depends on which acquirers are available in each market and whether they support the card schemes your customers use.
-Shuttle maintains local acquiring relationships across key markets and is continuously expanding coverage.
-The markets where local acquiring delivers the biggest cost savings are those with the widest gap between domestic and cross-border interchange, particularly in Europe under IFR regulation.
+Most major payment markets support local acquiring, including the UK, all EEA countries, the US, Canada, Australia, Singapore, Hong Kong, Japan and Brazil.
+Coverage depends on which acquirers operate in each market and whether they support the card schemes your customers use.
+The markets where local acquiring makes the biggest difference are those with the widest gap between domestic and cross-border interchange, particularly where cards issued outside the region are involved.

 Do I need separate contracts with each acquirer?